chenkennt/openpublish/open_publish_design.md

 This step is called provisioning, which mainly contains two parts:
 1. Git repository must be created following the schema defined by open publishing.
-2. User must specify the GIT repository to be monitored by open publish through management portal or API.
+2. User must specify the GIT repository and necessary configuration through management portal or API.

 > The design principle here is to make GIT repository self-contained, which means all information including content, metadata and configuration can be stored in a central place.
 > So all publish operation can be done by manipulating GIT repo.
-> The only manual step which is outside GIT repo is done in #2.
+> But there will always be some configuration that is considered as "expensive" and cannot be done by manipulating GIT repo.
+> These configuration need to be specified in #2.

 ### 2.1 GIT Repository Layout

-Under a GIT repository, there will be multiple centers.
-A center is a group of documents that share the same configuration like template, base url, etc.
+Under a GIT repository, there will be multiple docsets.
+A docset is a group of documents that share the same configuration like template, base url, etc.
-Each center is a folder, under which there is a `center.json` that defines the basic properties of a center.
+Each docset is a folder, under which there is a `docset.json` that defines the basic properties of a docset.

-Under the root folder of a repository, there is a `siteCatalog.json` that defines all centers in this repo and some repo-level metadata.
+Under the root folder of a repository, there is a `siteCatalog.json` that defines all docsets in this repo.

-> The design principle is to put metadata at center level.
-> But because of the mapping between build and delivery service (one GIT repo maps to one repo in delivery service), there will be some metadata defined at repo level because they has to be defined at repo level in delivery service.

-> A center must be added to `siteCatalog.json` to be detected by open publishing.
+> A docset must be added to `siteCatalog.json` to be detected by open publishing.

 Here is a diagram that illustrates the structure of an open publishing GIT repo.

 ```
 /
 |- siteCatalog.json
-|- center1/
+|- docset1/
-|  |- center.json
+|  |- docset.json
 |  |- a.md
 |  \- b.md
-\- center2/
+\- docset2/
-   |- center.json
+   |- docset.json
    |- c.md
    \- d.md
 ```